hyperledger-labs/fabric-token-sdk/samples/fungible/README.md

 	}

 	// At this point, the issuer is ready to prepare the token transaction.
-	// The issuer creates an anonymous transaction (this means that the result Fabric transaction will be signed using idemix),
+	// The issuer creates an anonymous transaction (this means that the resulting transaction will be signed using idemix, for example),
 	// and specify the auditor that must be contacted to approve the operation tx, err := ttxcc.NewAnonymousTransaction(
 		context,